c6o/.github/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
 - [ ] This change requires a documentation update
 - [ ] Technical improvement or removal of technical debt.
-- [ ] Minor change: documentation, comments, documentation, trivial fixes
+- [ ] Minor change: comments, documentation, trivial fixes

 ## How Has This Been Tested?